openwisp/openwisp-controller/README.rst

 - `openwisp-network-topology
   <https://openwisp.io/docs/dev/network-topology/>`_: provides way to
-  collect and visualize network topology data from dynamic mesh routing daemons or other network software (eg: OpenVPN); it can be used in conjunction with openwisp-monitoring to get a better idea of the state of the network
+  collect and visualize network topology data from dynamic mesh routing daemons or other network software (e.g.: OpenVPN); it can be used in conjunction with openwisp-monitoring to get a better idea of the state of the network
 - `openwisp-ipam <https://openwisp.io/docs/dev/ipam/>`_: allows to manage